bhavyasingh1409/bhavyasingh/README.md

 ---
 ### [Pension Spending, Ageing, and Policy Choices (UK & Japan)](https://github.com/bhavyasingh1409/pension_analysis/blob/main/README.md)
-- Independent econometric decomposition of public pension spending (2000–2023) using OECD SOCX data.
+- Studied how much of the rise in public pension spending since 2000 can be explained by ageing (more retirees) compared to policy choices (like benefit levels and eligibility rules).
-- **Finding:** Demography is not destiny — deliberate policy choices can counterbalance ageing pressures.
+- **Finding:** Ageing matters, but it does not explain everything.
+Japan’s spending rose much faster than the UK’s, showing that governments can either amplify or limit the impact of demographics through their policies.
-- **Skills:** Economic Modelling · Time Series Analysis · Decomposition Methods · R Dashboards
+- **Skills:** Decomposition Analysis · Economic Modelling · Time Series Methods · Data Visualisation in R
 ---

 ### MSc Dissertation: Evaluating JEEViKA’s Impact on Financial Inclusion in Bihar, India (LSE)